Y0Coss/docs-fork/pages/public_cloud/quantum_computing/billing/guide.en-gb.md

 #### Example 3: one GPU notebook for 10 hours with 1TB remote storage

-We start one AI Notebook, with two GPUs and 1TB remote storage.
+We start one Quantum Notebook, with two GPUs and 1TB remote storage.
 We keep it running for 10 hours then we delete it.

 - compute resources: 2 x GPU NVIDIA V100s (1,93 / hour)
 - remote storage: 1TB in OVHcloud Object Storage